ttngu207/neurodatawithoutborders.github.io/_pages/best_practices.md

 any important distinguishing information in the `description` field of the object.
 Make an effort to make meta-data as explicit as possible.
 Good names help users but do not help applications parse your file.

-When creating a custom name, do not use the forward slash (`/`), as this can confuse `h5py` and lead to the creation of an additional group.
-For instance, the [`DfOverF`](https://nwb-schema.readthedocs.io/en/latest/format.html#dfoverf) group should not be stored with the name `df/f`.
-For this and similar cases use "`Over`" like in `DfOverF`.
+When creating a custom name, using the forward slash (`/`) is not allowed, as this can confuse `h5py` and lead to the creation of an additional group.
+Instead of including a forward slash in the name, please use "`Over`" like in [`DfOverF`](https://nwb-schema.readthedocs.io/en/latest/format.html#dfoverf).

 ### Naming of processing modules
 In NWB:N version [ver], optional [ProcessingModules](https://nwb-schema.readthedocs.io/en/latest/format.html#sec-processingmodule) will be added to increase standardization of processing module names.